nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

   - Beliefs create emotion.
 Emotion creates action.
 Choose a belief for the right action.
   - Run faster?
 Imagine lion behind you.
 Run motivated?
 Imagine pot of gold ahead.
 Run correctly?
 Imagine hot coals under your feet.
   - Make your own belief cocktail: You don’t need to decide which one is right.
 You can use one meaning to get you out of bed, and another to sleep well at night.
 Which meaning leads to the actions you need now?
-  - Remeber Igor Stravinsky's, time metaphor.
+  - Remember Igor Stravinsky's, time metaphor.
 He uses it to separate and combine different philosophies (perspectives).
 - True is the enemy of useful (Perfect is the enemy of good)
   - Choose ideas that serve you.
 Forget the messenger.
 They're probably flawed or are batshit crazy politically. (don't throw the baby with bathwater)
   - Examples of useful ways of thinking of things: